 During peak allergy season, many men also experience acne flare-ups.
 Find out whether it’s purely coincidence or if your allergies are the root cause of your acne.

 Maybe—but maybe not.
-Here are some fast facts about acne and allergies:
+Here are three fast facts about acne and allergies:

 - Rubbing and itching caused by allergies can aggravate acne and cause breakouts.